hantsy/spring-reactive-sample/README.md

 | [boot-exception-handler](https://github.com/hantsy/spring-reactive-sample/tree/master/boot-exception-handler) | Global Exception Handler

 ### Legacy Codes
-Some example are becoming deprecated as time goes by, eg. the SDN Rx which was maintained by Neo4j team is discontinued, it is highly recommended to migrate the offficial Spring Data Neo4j.
-And R2dbc added a lot of breaking changes in 1.2, so I created another [Spring R2dbc Sample repository](https://github.com/hantsy/spring-r2dbc-sample) to introduce the new Spring Data R2dbc feature.                                   |
+Some example codes are becoming deprecated as time goes by, eg. the SDN Rx project which was maintained by the Neo4j team is discontinued now, it is highly recommended to migrate to the official Spring Data Neo4j.

+And Spring Data R2dbc 1.2 added a lot of breaking changes, so I created another [Spring R2dbc Sample repository](https://github.com/hantsy/spring-r2dbc-sample) to introduce the new features.                                   |

 | name                                                         | description                                                  |
 | :----------------------------------------------------------- | ------------------------------------------------------------ |